jaafarkh/OTA_MLE/README.md

 # OTA_MLE
-Orer tracking analysis by Maximum Likelihood Estimator This repository includes Matlab code for the Order Tracking Analysis of signals with multiple close/crossing using three methods:
+Order tracking analysis by Maximum Likelihood Estimator This repository includes Matlab code for the Order Tracking Analysis of vibration/acoustic signals with multiple close/crossing using three methods:

 (●) Our developed Maximum Likelihood Estimator method